Tokenized Stocks Issuer Failure: Recovery Paths for xStocks, Ondo, and Dinari

 What Is the Tokenized Stock in Your Wallet?
 Four Issuance Models Compared

-What a tokenized stock legally is depends on its issuer, not the ticker: xStocks, Ondo, Dinari, and Robinhood EU compared across four models.
+What a tokenized stock legally is depends on its issuer, not the ticker: xStocks, Ondo, Dinari, and Robinhood EU compared, with the Binance bStocks variant.

 How Tokenized Stocks Enter Self-Custody Wallets: Secondary Markets, Exchange Withdrawals, and Direct Minting